 Remarketing campaigns can help increase conversions.
 You can also increase your CTR by reminding people about things they haven’t done.
 They can browse Facebook, place orders, or complete online forms.

 Test Your Audiences

 It is impossible to be sure that your customer’s audience is right for you.
 Don’t forget about testing your audiences.

-Facebook gives you permission to allow them to expand your interests, if they believe it will increase conversions.
+Facebook permits you to allow them to expand your interests if they believe it will increase conversions.
 Don’t be afraid of testing this yourself.

 Get more clicks by increasing your interest

 Customers aren’t isolated.
 They like different things.
 It might surprise you to see what customers love.